phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 A number of files are provided within the download package.
 These are described below:

-1. `phylogeneticTree.newick`:  The contains the constructed phylogenetic tree in newick format.
+1. `phylogeneticTree.newick`:  This contains the constructed phylogenetic tree in newick format.
 2. `phylogeneticTreeStats.txt`:  This contains additional information about the constructed tree.
 3. `snpMatrix.tsv`:  This contains a pair-wise SNV distance matrix.
 4. `vcf2core.tsv`:  This defines the number of core positions evaluated for constructing the phylogeny.